How Tony Jacklin hijacked my mom's wedding

 The stories around the family dinner table specifically revolved around his victory at The Open Championship in 1969.

-Fifty years ago, on July 12, Jacklin won the Open at Royal Lythan St Annes and it was a really big deal for British golf.
+Fifty years ago, on July 12, Jacklin won the Open at Royal Lytham and St. Annes and it was a really big deal for British golf.

 That same day was also a big deal for my family; some 200 miles further north, Norman Riddell and Leila White said "I do" at the Murrayfield Parish Church in Edinburgh.
 Since it was a day that would change all of their lives, I can only imagine the excitement they would have been feeling that morning.